Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Main results

-with $b > a>1$. \begin{prop} Suppose that a concave kite central configuration for the 4-body problem with two pairs of equal masses possesses mass values $1$ and $m$.
-Then one pair of the equal masses must lie on the base of an isosceles triangle, and the other pair lies on the symmetry axis of the base, with one mass inside the triangle formed by the other three. \end{prop} \begin{proof} The proposition holds for $m=1$ according to the two concave equal mass central configurations in \cite{albouy1996}, i.e., one possesses an equilateral triangle convex hull, and the other one possesses an isosceles triangle shape.
+The proposition holds for $m=1$ according to the two concave equal mass central configurations in \cite{albouy1996}, i.e., one possesses an equilateral triangle convex hull, and the other one possesses an isosceles triangle shape.

 If $m\neq 1$, we suppose that $m_1=m_4=1$ and $m_2=m_3=m$.
 Substituting the masses and \eqref{q1234} into \eqref{originalcceq} and after some simplification we obtain six equations

 From the sum of the first two equations, we have